Hunting success

 In ecology, hunting success is the proportion of hunts initiated by a predatory organism that end in success.
 Hunting success is determined by a number of factors such as the features of the predator, timing, different age classes, conditions for hunting, experience, and physical capabilities.
-Predators selectivity target certain categories of prey, in particular prey of a certain size.
+Predators selectively target certain categories of prey, in particular prey of a certain size.
 Prey animals that are in poor health are targeted and this contributes to the predator's hunting success.
-Different predation strategies can also contribute to hunting success, for example, hunting in groups gives predators an advantage over a solitary predator, and pack hunters like lions can kill animals that are too powerful for a solitary predator to overcome, like a megaherbivore.
+Different predation strategies can also contribute to hunting success, for example, hunting in groups gives predators an advantage over a solitary predator, and pack hunters like lions can kill animals that are too powerful for a solitary predator to overcome.

 Similar to hunting success, kill rates are the number of animals an individual predator kills per time unit.
 Hunting success rate focuses on the percentage of successful hunts.
 Hunting success is also measured in humans, but due to their unnaturally high hunting success, human hunters can have a big effect on prey population and behaviour, especially in areas lacking natural predators, recreational hunting can have inferences for wildlife populations.
-Humans display a great variety of hunting methods, numbering up to 24 hunting methods.
-There are also many types of hunting such as whaling, trophy hunting, big game hunting, fowling, poaching, pest control, etc.

 Definition

 Predators may actively seek out prey, if the predator spots its preferred target it would decide whether to attack or continue searching, and success ultimately depends on a number of factors.
 Predators may deploy a variety of hunting methods such as ambush, ballistic interception, pack hunting or pursuit predation.
 Hunting success is used to measure a predator's success rate against a species of prey or against all prey species in its diet, for example in the Mweya area of Queen Elizabeth National Park, lions had a hunting success of 54% against African buffaloes and 35.7% against common warthogs, though their overall hunting success was only 27.9%.

 Hunting success across the animal kingdom vary from 5–97% and hunting success can greatly differ between different populations of the same species.
 Hunting success can be measured for predators in different trophic levels.
-Hunting success rate is the percentage of captures in a number of initiated hunts, for example, 1 in 2 to 20 tiger hunts end in success, which means tigers have a hunting success rate of between 5–50%.
+Hunting success rate is the percentage of captures in a number of initiated hunts, for example, 1 in 2 to 20 tiger hunts are guessed to end in success, which means tigers are guessed to have a hunting success rate of between 5–50%.
 Percentage is the preferred method used to write hunting success rather than raw numbers.
 Usually a single study is used to represent the hunting success of an entire species or in some cases estimations are used.

 Hunting success can also be used to define the number of kills a human hunter makes over a specific number of hunts.
 However, hunting success is not used to define the number of animals a poacher, or a canned trophy hunter kills.